SimulationOfMario/SimulationOfMario/README.md

 - 👋🏻 Hi, I’m @SimulationOfMario
 - 👀 I’m interested in Game Design
 - 📖 I'm studying Software Engineering at ETSI, UMA
-- ⚙ I’m currently learning Godot, Python and advanced C#
+- ⚙ I’m currently learning Godot, Python and more of my known languages
 - 💜 My other half is @PaulaAtencia
 - ✒ Programming languages that I know:
     - 1️⃣ | C++